CARDiac performance system

 Hemodynamic Measurement

-COVID-19 highlights the acute need for non-invasive, point-of-care, remote monitoring
+COVID-19 highlighted the acute need for non-invasive, point-of-care, remote monitoring

 hemodynamic measurement solutions.
-Find out how CPS meets the need.
+Find out how CPS meets this need.

 Advancing Cardiovascular Care